 – Synonyms handled in a consistent and complete way

-The synonyms, coded in the IATE termbase in at least 4 different ways, are automatically identified and, depending on the target termbase (SDL MultiTerm, CafeTran, DVX or other) presented in groups or individually.
+The synonyms, coded in the IATE termbase in at least 4 different ways, are automatically identified and, depending on the target termbase (MultiTerm, CafeTran, DVX or other) presented in groups or individually.

 – html-tags and formatting strings removed